 There is a reason I pointed out the release dates of certain games when comparing them to The Last of Us Part II.
 This is because more than anything, the defining flaw Mr. Druckmann’s work is that it tries to be progressive and forward-looking when, in practice, it was way behind the times, even maintaining its predecessor’s chauvinistic undercurrent.
 To an even greater extent than its predecessor, The Last of Us Part II spins a narrative that begs its audience to take it seriously when it practicably and ironically comes across as less mature than many contemporary AAA titles.
 This is clear even when just looking at the game cover.
 With a nice close-up of Ellie’s grimacing, bloodstained visage, it wouldn’t have looked out of place among the sophomorically edgy comic books lining store shelves throughout the 1990s.

 The Last of Us itself wasn’t impressive in light of hard-hitting narratives spun by games such as Nine Persons, Nine Hours, Nine Doors, Virtue’s Last Reward, or Planescape: Torment, but by 2020, Naughty Dog’s Hollywood-inspired approach really began showing its age.
-Interestingly, much like the degradation of critics, I think the backlash against these film-games can be traced to 2015, which also marked the release of Toby Fox’s Undertale.
+I feel the backlash against these film-games can be traced to 2015, which also marked the release of Toby Fox’s Undertale.
 While the game was an instant hit, it caught critics completely off-guard.
 No one saw it coming, and few outlets were willing to acknowledge its artistic merits.
 Even the Polygon staff, who had previously praised Gone Home for being a quiet triumph in storytelling, notably failed to write a review of Undertale in 2015 despite perfectly demonstrating the medium’s hitherto untapped potential just as well – if not, more so.

 The primary reason why enthusiasts were the ones who had to give Undertale its dues is because, while it stands to this day as a quintessential example of video game storytelling, Mr. Fox’s artistic accomplishment directly contradicted how journalists felt the medium should evolve.
 Whether it was by incorporating more cutscenes or through the malformed environmental narrative movement, journalists insisted that games needed to take cues from films – particularly American ones – in order to elevate themselves.
 Undertale, on the other hand, managed to tell a far more interesting story than anything Naughty Dog had done up until that point, and it did so by primarily drawing inspiration from other video games.
 The very aspect critics felt the medium needed to excise was exactly what allowed Undertale to deliver its narrative so effectively.
 If anything, its own blatant disregard for how critics thought stories should be told in this medium made it a far worthier of being considered gaming’s equivalent of Citizen Kane than The Last of Us.